-- First failure to post scores: Warning given to host Captain. - Second failure to post scores: Host team will receive zero match points for the match played. - Third failure to post scores: Host team forfeiture of remaining matches and a one-year suspension. - a.
+- First failure to post scores: Warning given to host Captain. - · Second failure to post scores: Host team will receive zero match points for the match played. - Third failure to post scores: Host team forfeiture of remaining matches and a one-year suspension. - a.
 Incomplete Holes If a player starts but does not complete a hole, he/she shall, for handicap purposes, record the score he/she most likely would have made if the hole had been completed, but such a score shall not be higher than Net Double Bogey (Par + 2 + any handicap strokes received). - b.
 Incomplete Rounds If a match is "closed out" before 18 holes are played, the round is considered complete, and players should leave the course.
-For handicap purposes, the players should record "Net Par" (Par + any handicap strokes received) for any hole remaining to be played.
+For handicap and posting purposes, where one or more holes have not been played during the round and the player is not required to submit an adjusted gross score, the captains must submit hole-by-hole scores for their players in the portal and designate which holes were not played by indicating an "X".
 If players decide to "play in" they must continue to abide by the Rules of Golf and Rules of Handicapping.